proycon/sesdiff/README.md

 ## Description

-This is a small and fast command line tool and Rust library that reads a two-column tab separated input from standard input and computes the shortest edit script (Myers' diff algorithm) to go from the string in column A to the string in column B. It also computed the edit distance (aka levenshtein distance).
+This is a small and fast command line tool and Rust library that reads a two-column tab separated input from standard input and computes the shortest edit script (Myers' diff algorithm) to go from the string in column A to the string in column B. It also computes the edit distance (aka levenshtein distance).

+There is also a [python binding](python/) available if you want to use sesdiff from Python.
+The documentation here covers the command-line version.

 It was written to build lemmatisers.